bruno-sardine/WLED/README.md

 ### FAC (Frequently Asked Comments)
 C: You know this exact thing exists [here]<br>
 A: No, I didn’t.
+I did some light-googling, found people using homeassistant or some other smart-home thing, and then I found the blog post at the top of this readme.
 Again, I’m famous for reinventing the wheel.
+If this already exists, I'm sure it's better than these scripts.

 C: printf() is the standard for writing to log files, not echo. <br>
 A: I know.
 I just didn’t feel like dealing with formatting to account for dashes and percents signs